UPPMAX/R-python-julia-matlab-HPC/docs/julia/interactiveJulia.rst

    .. tab:: HPC2N & LUNARC

-      - Like for Python it is possible to run a Julia in a notebook, i.e. in a web interface with possibility of inline figures and debugging.
+      - Like for Python it is possible to run a Julia in a Jupyter, i.e. in a web interface with possibility of inline figures and debugging.
 An easy way to do this is to load the *JupyterLab* and *Julia* modules.
 In shell:

       .. code-block:: console